huguesjohnson/RetailClerk89/README.md

 # Retail Clerk '89
 Retail Clerk '89 started as a personal exercise to learn Sega Genesis programming.
 It's now a nearly finished game demo.
-Although originally inspired by Phantasy Star II and III it morphed into more of an interactive fiction game.
+Although originally inspired by Phantasy Star II and III it morphed into more of an interactive fiction / casual adventure game.
 It's not especially fun but has a complete story.

 **Currently implemented**